diwashrestha/diwashrestha/content/posts/Tourism_Nepal.md

 date: 2019-11-22T23:29:14+05:45
 author: false
 draft: false
+lightgallery: true
 featuredImage: /images/tourism_in_nepal/preview.png
 featuredImagePreview: /images/tourism_in_nepal/preview.png
 ---

 ### Introduction

 Nepal is celebrating year 2020 as “Tourism Year” targeting 2 million international tourist arrivals.
-You can learn more about the #VisitNepal2020.
-I want to see the trend/history of nepal tourism and extracted the data from the Wikipedia using rvest package in last blog.
+You can learn more about the [#VisitNepal2020](https://visitnepal2020.com/).
+I want to see the trend/history of nepal tourism and extracted the data from the [Wikipedia](https://en.wikipedia.org/wiki/Tourism_in_Nepal)  in [Scraping Data with R](/posts/scraping_data_with_r/) blog post.

+{{<image src="/images/tourism_in_nepal/vny2020.jpeg" caption="Visit Nepal 2020">}}

-In this section, I will work on the same data from the last blog try to analyse, create some visualization and understand the trend of Tourism in Nepal.
+In this section, we will work on the scrapped data from the [Scraping Data with R](/posts/scraping_data_with_r/) blog post and  perform analysis, create some visualization and understand the trend of Tourism in Nepal.

 ### Lets Start